Tax Break Definition

 It is a misconception that deductions are only for the rich and renowned individuals.
-This is completely wrong since a variety of tax credits and tax deductions are available for middle and lower-class taxpayers.
+It is completely wrong since a variety of tax credits and tax deductions are available for middle and lower-class tax-payers.
 Itemizing is the factor that draws a dividing line in the era of deductions.

 Types of Tax Breaks

-Tax breaks are availed every single year when a taxpayer claims tax deductions so that he can minimize his taxable liability and the federal government is not at all under any compulsion to offer deductions and if they do, then it is certainly a tax break.
+Tax breaks are availed every single year when a tax-payer claims tax deductions so that he can minimize his taxable liability, and the federal government is not at all under any compulsion to offer deductions.
+If they do, then it is certainly a tax break.
 Tax exemption, tax deductions, and tax credit are types offered by the government every year.